 Three Things Congress Must Do Now to Protect Marketplaces and Consumers

-Following the failed effort in the Senate to repeal the Affordable Care Act (ACA), there are encouraging signs that members on both sides of the aisle are coming together to find bipartisan solutions to the most pressing challenge facing our health care system: stabilizing our health insurance markets amid significant regulatory and political uncertainty.
+Following the failed effort in the Senate to repeal the Affordable Care Act (ACA) in early September, members on both sides of the aisle came together to find bipartisan solutions to the most pressing challenge facing our health care system: Stabilizing our health insurance markets amid significant regulatory and political uncertainty.

 Bipartisan efforts to improve health care must set aside repealing the ACA and cutting funding for the Medicaid program.
 Protecting these programs is essential to ensuring high quality, affordable health care for all.

 To successfully address the challenges facing the individual market, a stabilization package needs to focus on reducing uncertainty, holding down premiums, and bolstering enrollment.

 The path forward to address immediate threats facing the marketplace

 As bipartisan health reform efforts move forward, Congress should make its priority to support policies that would immediately safeguard the stability of the marketplaces (exchanges) for 2018 and beyond.
 We recommend Congress take swift action in three key areas to ameliorate the threats to the marketplaces:

 - Permanently fund cost-sharing reductions: As soon as possible, Congress must pass legislation clarifying that cost-sharing reductions (CSRs) are permanently funded through a mandatory appropriation, eliminating any uncertainty raised by pending litigation.
 Insurers need a permanent commitment that they will be reimbursed for this program, which lowers out-of-pocket costs for lower-income people in the marketplace.